FINAL FANTASY: TERRA CRYSTALLIS

 The Pillars on Which the World Stands: The Crystals and Their Kingdoms

 There are six Crystals, for the six elements that govern the land: Earth, Fire, Water, Wind, Lightning, and Ice.
 The six Crystals have, over the years, come to be the property of six of the strongest kingdoms in the land.
-Detailed in the following articles are the specific functions of each of the Crystals, along with a designation denoting the kingdom that owns them.
-The kingdoms themselves will be covered in a future section.

 The Earth Crystal, of the Stalwart Empire of Laetchi.